aistairc/aiaccel/docs/source/user_guide/torch.rst

 Training a PyTorch Model
 ========================

-``aiaccel.torch`` is built to make PyTorch training modular based on `PyTorch Lightning
+``aiaccel.torch`` builds on `PyTorch Lightning
-<https://lightning.ai/docs/pytorch/stable/>`_ and quick to iterate: you describe
+<https://lightning.ai/docs/pytorch/stable/>`_ to keep training modular and fast: define
-datasets, schedulers, and trainers in YAML, keep access to the underlying APIs, and can ship the exact same config from laptops to clusters.
-This page walks through the design, shows how to assemble configs, and highlights the features that accelerate multi-GPU runs or job submissions.
+trainers, datamodules, and models in YAML and reuse the same config locally or on clusters.
+This page outlines the design, config layout, and tools for multi-node multi-GPU trainings.

 Core Concepts
 -------------